Latest News

 Debra Thompson, RN, BSN, CEN

-Our care team includes Registered Nurses (RN), Registered Paramedics (RP), Emergency Department Technicians and Health Unit Clerks working to provide excellent care, meeting the needs of our patients and families by applying their superior clinical expertise:
+Our care team includes Registered Nurses (RN), Registered Paramedics (RP), Emergency Department Technicians, Health Unit Clerks and Patient Attendants working to provide excellent care, meeting the needs of our patients and families.
+ED staff have a multitube of certifications, including:

 The Emergency Department works closely with local emergency medical service providers:

-- Dartmouth Hitchcock Air Response Team (DHART) for critical care transport.
-A helipad is located adjacent to the hospital, just outside the Emergency Department entrance
+• Dartmouth Hitchcock Air Response Team (DHART) in addition to its ground transport team to facilitate critical care transport.
+There is a helipad located adjacent to the hospital, just outside the Emergency Department entrance

 Contact Us